The State of PMOS Research

 - Country reflects author affiliation, not where patients or data come from.

 - Topics and research approach are modelled.
-The root-cause / symptom / bridging split is an interpretive mapping, not ground truth.
+The underlying mechanisms / symptom / bridging split is an interpretive mapping, not ground truth.

 - Funding is undercounted and unpriced.
 Acknowledgement varies by journal and sector; no monetary amounts are available.